serygra/windowsboot/README.md

 # WindowsBoot Launcher for Linux

 A Python utility + desktop launcher that lets you reboot into Windows once from Linux (UEFI dual-boot systems).
+I made this tool because I primary boot Nobara (KDE) and occasionally need to switch to Windows for gaming.
+I made this configurable for GNOME as well since it just seemed like a few extra steps.
+Making this public because I am 90% confident this works...
+USE AT YOUR OWN RISK!!!!!!!!!!

 This script automatically detects your desktop environment:
 - KDE Plasma → uses kdialog